 , which will empower you to tackle a variety of personal, study and career issues on your own computer.
 To make use of this service, register for a free account with The Desk using your DET email address and password.

-North Coast TAFE Counsellors are able to assist you to complete an online Career Assessment.
+TAFE NSW Counsellors are able to assist you to complete an online Career Assessment.
 This will help you to explore career interests and directions and possible pathways to employment.

-You have access to all of North Coast TAFE’s and TAFENSW’s library resources, including catalogues, e-books, videos, journals and online resources when logged into TAFEnow.
+You have access to all of TAFE NSW’s library resources, including catalogues, e-books, videos, journals and online resources when logged into TAFEnow.
 Librarians are on a roster between 9am and 5pm to answer your questions and help you find the information you need.
 Our advanced Ask Us system means you should never be stuck for reference information.